How To Get Your VA Award Letter

 The Bottom Line: Make The Most Of Your Service-Related Benefits

-Knowing what your award letter is and where to find it will help ensure that you have access to all of the benefits that you deserve for your service.
-When it comes to home buying or refinancing, those benefits include saving thousands of dollars by avoiding the VA funding fee.
+Knowing what your award letter is and where to find it will help ensure you have access to all the benefits you earned through your service.
+When it comes to home buying or refinancing, these benefits also include saving thousands of dollars by avoiding the VA funding fee.

-Already have a copy of your VA award letter and ready to get started on your next VA home loan?
-Get approved with Rocket Mortgage® today.
+Already have a copy of your VA award letter and want to get started on a VA home loan?
+Start your mortgage application online today.